Abina584/MvcMovie/README.txt

 As soon as jQuery client side validation detects the error it displays an error message.
 All good:)

-Completed:)
+1304
+Part 10
+Examining the Details and Delete Methods
+Opened the Movie controller

+1307
+examined the Details method
+examined the Delete and DeleteConfirmed methods Completed:)
 Happy Happy..... :)
 <<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<end>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>.